spack/spack/lib/spack/docs/workflows.rst

 environment.

-A filesystem view is a projection of the Spack install space into a less combinatorial space.
-This is generally useful to give users a view of the Spack installed packages that they can navigate more easily.
+A filesystem view is a projection of the Spack install space into a less combinatorial space, often a single directory.
+Views give users a way to access the Spack installed packages that they can navigate more easily.
 The default projection for a filesystem view is into a single prefix.